 The adult outpatient rotation takes place at the Adult Psychiatry Clinic and Study Center at Indiana Neuroscience Center.
 The IU Neuroscience Center is a tertiary-care facility with nationally and internationally recognized programs in specialized medical care.
 General psychiatry residents and psychology interns rotate through the clinic, located on the IU School of Medicine campus.
 The clinic offers psychiatric services and outpatient psychological testing and treatment.
 The clinic is staffed by IU faculty physicians and psychologists, social workers, and trainees in each of these disciplines.
 Clinicians specialize in the treatment of mood disorders, anxiety disorders, trauma-related disorders, behavioral health issues, personality disorders, and relationship issues.

-Interns on this rotation may have the opportunity to conduct clinical interviews and diagnostic assessments, provide individual and group psychotherapy, receive individual and group supervision, and provide supervised supervision to doctoral students in clinical psychology.
+Interns on this rotation conduct clinical interviews and diagnostic assessments, provide individual psychotherapy, receive individual supervision, and may have the opportunity provide supervised supervision to clinical psychology doctoral students on practicum.